Global Citizenship, Service Learning & Stewardship

 Town School builds students’ intercultural understanding and character through academic experiences and global and local partnerships.
 Beginning with an awareness of multiple perspectives, students develop respect, empathy and kindness through authentic inquiry and engagement.
 Global education, service learning experiences, and projects that relate to sustainability and innovation help Town boys to develop a more expansive understanding of themselves, members of their communities and the world at large.

 Students learn about sustainability and the environment through projects at all grade levels.
 In STEM, kindergartners learn about creating a garden where plants and insects can thrive, developing an understanding of how compost works.
 Students in 2nd grade investigate food insecurity and waste reduction, learning about inequity in global food access and connecting this to issues of local hunger.
 They then determine a specific problem to address in their own community such as food waste, and create public service announcements for the whole school to encourage more thoughtful consumption of food.
 In 3rd grade, boys use their knowledge of thermal properties to creatively engineer a solar oven, learning about sustainable methods and materials.
 Students in 6th grade use math concepts including graphing, statistics, geometry and measurement, and pre-algebra to design a compact house that could be used to replace homes lost through natural disasters related to climate change.
 These projects use real-world ideas to increase students’ understanding of curricular concepts.
-They also equip students with critical thinking skills, awareness of world issues, and a problem-solving mindset, enabling them to contribute productively and innovatively as future global citizens.
+They also equip students with critical thinking skills, awareness of world issues, and a problem-solving mindset, enabling them to contribute productively as future global citizens.